-Onion Pot Roast in Foil is a spectacularly simple recipe that is one of the easiest in my repertoire.
+Onion pot roast in foil is a spectacularly simple and easy recipe.
 You can use a purchased dry onion soup mix, or make your own mix to control the ingredients and sodium content.
 If you look carefully at the grocery store or co-op, you can sometimes find organic dry onion soup mixes that are much more flavorful than the generic variety.

 You can make a gravy or pan sauce with the drippings if you'd like, or just pour the liquid into a saucepan and reduce it a bit.
 You most likely won't need to add any more salt, as the onion soup mix is quite salty.

-- 3 lbs. round steak or beef chuck roast
+3 pounds round steak, or beef chuck roast

-1. Place meat on an 18x12" sheet of heavy duty aluminum foil.
+Place meat on an 18 x 12-inch sheet of heavy-duty aluminum foil.

-3. Place the foil-wrapped meat in a roasting pan and roast at 300 degrees F for 3 hours, or until the meat is very tender.
+Place the foil-wrapped meat in a roasting pan and roast at 300 F for 3 hours or until the meat is very tender.

 Unwrap the meat and place on a serving platter.
 Pour the juices over the meat and serve, or make a pan sauce with the juices.